surfwatchlabs/authrocket-java/README.md

 As of now, ain't much.

 REST client and some patterns in place.
-With 0.0.1 all that's really supported is GET methods for [memberships](https://authrocket.com/docs/api/memberships).
+With 0.0.2 all that's really supported is GET methods for [memberships](https://authrocket.com/docs/api/memberships) and [orgs](https://authrocket.com/docs/api/orgs).

 Example Usage
 -------------